Find yourself waking up looking tired, too often? Here are 20 ways to get better beauty sleep!

-But we don’t need to have a late night out to look like heck in the morning: some bad habits can add up, making us look temporarily older than we are, and in the long run, accelerating the ageing process, leading to premature wrinkles and sagging skin.
+But we don’t need to have a late night out to look like heck in the morning.
+Some bad habits can add up, making us look temporarily older than we are.
+And in the long run, accelerating the ageing process, leading to premature wrinkles and sagging skin.

 Human growth hormone (often abbreviated HGH, or GH for growth hormone, or hGH) is an important part of the body’s endocrine system and is released by the brain into the bloodstream during sleep.
 One of its major functions is the repair and restoration of all our cells.

 But guess what?
 Not sleeping not only makes you more knackered looking, but it can also make you fatter!
-We also tend to overeat when we are tired: the body craves carbs when it’s high in the stress hormone cortisol, and a lack of sleep increases levels of this in our system.
+We also tend to overeat when we are tired.
+The body craves carbs when it’s high in the stress hormone cortisol, and a lack of sleep increases levels of this in our system.
 A vicious circle then begins: we overeat because we are tired, but can’t hit the gym to work it off because we lack the energy.

-1) Sleep alone
+1. Sleep alone

 It may be romantic, but sleeping with a partner can ruin your sleeping patterns.
 Often it’s difficult to agree on the right room temperature (women are colder faster), blanket heaviness and mattress firmness, so already one of you is compromising.
 But it your partner snores or moves around a lot at night, you may be waking up frequently without even realising it.

 Another guaranteed way to improve your sleeping habits is to avoid caffeine for at least 2-4 hours before your bedtime.
 It may be tempting to have that last espresso after dinner, but caffeine is a stimulant than can keep you buzzing for up to six hours after ingestion.
 It also helps to eat early – many people find it difficult to sleep with food in their bellies.

-3) Kick the habit
+3. Kick the habit

 Nicotine is another stimulant that keeps you awake and alert hours after consumption, so smoking before bedtime is bound to interfere with the quality of your sleep.
 Not only that, but smokers tend to snore…even waking themselves up unknowingly in the middle of the night.
 For the best sleep, just quit smoking.
 There are plenty of sites that can help you, such as this.

-3) Avoid napping
+4. Avoid napping

 Napping disrupts your body’s natural sleeping patterns.
 If you find it absolutely necessary to nap during the course of the day, then ensure that you take your nap before 5pm.
 There are many people who find it impossible to stay asleep through the night or even find it difficult falling asleep, and so often they compensate their lack of sleep with a nap–which makes the problem worse.